jdee/fastlane-plugin-maintenance/README.md

 ## About maintenance

 Maintenance actions for plugin repos.
-May be run as standalone actions from the command line.
-These actions take no parameters.

 ### rake action